ericholscher/ericholscher.com/site/blog/2016/mar/15/dont-use-markdown-for-technical-docs.rst

 When you are trying to author large sets of documents, it isn't the correct tool.

-*Full Disclosure:* I work on a product, Read the Docs, which is based on Sphinx, so my views are likely biased.
+*Full Disclosure:* I work on a product, `Read the Docs <https://readthedocs.com/>`_, which is based on Sphinx, so my views are likely biased.

 .. _initial implementation: https://daringfireball.net/projects/markdown/